mfarris0/HorseRacing/README.md

  ## Instructions to run

  1. After cloning or downloading the zip file, open the solution in Visual Studio 2019.
- 2. Ensure the MVC project is the startup project.
+ 2. Open Package Manager Console and choose HorseRacing.Data as the "Default project".
- 3. Open Package Manager Console
+ 3. Run 'Update-Database' - this will create the database and apply the seed data.
- 4. Run 'Update-Database' - this will create the database and apply the seed data.
+ 4. In Solution Explorere ensure the MVC project is the startup project.
  5. Run the application.